ajschrier/Projects/Numbers/README.md

 find individual solution

-Completed*

 **Prime Factorization** – Have the user enter a number and find all Prime Factors (if there are any) and display them.

 **Next Prime Number** – Have the program find prime numbers until the user chooses to stop asking for the next one.

 **Find Cost of Tile to Cover W x H Floor** – Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.
 To do:
 Fix cost display

-**Mortgage Calculator** – Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
-Also figure out how long it will take the user to pay back the loan.
-To do:
-fix calculation

 **Change Return Program** – The user enters a cost and then the amount of money given.
 The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.